Sue Metcalfe – Chair of Governors

 Colin Williams – Co-opted

-He provides advice on Business Transformation and how Technology can be used as an enabler to grow revenue, reduce complexity, improve efficiency and operate globally.
+He is responsible for defining and implementing the Technology Strategy for all of the AIS Business units.
+Prior to Aon he was a Director at PwC, where he provided advice on Business Transformation and how Technology can be used as an enabler to grow revenue, reduce complexity, improve efficiency and operate globally.

-Colin would like to support the school by using his skills and experience in finance, the use of technology (ICT) and the teaching of business skills.
+Colin supports the school by using his skills and experience in finance, the use of technology (ICT) and the teaching of business skills.

 Les Willoughby Co-opted

 Les has been a governor at Kings’ School since his son started here in year 7 in 1995.
-A retired Primary Headteacher, he now works part-time in a non-teaching capacity at Peter Symonds 6th Form College in Winchester.
+Since retiring as a Primary School Headteacher, he subsequently worked part-time in a non-teaching capacity at Peter Symonds 6th Form College in Winchester until retiring in 2015.
 While taking a keen interest in the whole curriculum at Kings’ he has a special interest in the expressive arts.